antonioturner0218-coder/Active-Directory/README.md

 Access the Windows target machine in the TryHackMe interface.
 Explore the Windows environment and identify key elements like users, groups, and system logs.
 Open Splunk Enterprise and connect to the lab’s event logs.
-Perform a search in Splunk for Windows security events—focus on user logins and system changes.
+Perform a search in Splunk for Windows security events focus on user logins and system changes.
-Review event details—paying attention to hostnames, account names, and event codes.
+Review event details paying attention to hostnames, account names, and event codes.
 Identify patterns in user activity and system logins.
 Document each step with screenshots to show how you navigated the environment, performed searches, and analyzed the logs.
 <img width="1710" height="1107" alt="Screenshot 2026-06-04 at 11 48 28 AM" src="https://github.com/user-attachments/assets/39f4ce51-27fb-438c-89fa-b3b5bccac500" />